hankertrix/Dotfiles/.config/yazi/README.md

 most of the `lf` key binds so that both Yazi and `lf` will behave similarly.

-A lot of the keybinds use my own plugin called `augment-command.yazi` to improve a lot of the default Yazi commands, as well as to auto skip directories with only one subdirectory, like GitHub does, and automatically extract and enter archive files.
+A lot of the keybinds use my own plugin called `augment-command.yazi` to improve a lot of the default Yazi commands, like auto-skipping directories with only one subdirectory, like GitHub does, automatically extracting and entering archive files, and smartly determining an item group to operate on for a few commands.
 You can find more information about the plugin [here](https://github.com/hankertrix/augment-command.yazi).

 ## [`theme.toml`](https://yazi-rs.github.io/docs/configuration/theme)